gitzonetools/npmpage/README.md

 By default npmpage will

 * look for README.md at ./
-* look for a gitbook in the ./docs/ directory and compile it to /pages/docs/
+* look for a docs in the ./docs/ and create a nice page at pages/
-* look for api docs at ./pages/api/ (api docs should be created customly by typedoc or jsdoc)
+* prepare page compatibility with different services like gitlab pages

-* create a nice page from README with links to the api and gitbook docs
+> Note: If you have API docs store them at pages/api npmpage will automatically detect them and intergrate it into the menu.

 [![npm](https://push.rocks/assets/repo-header.svg)](https://push.rocks)